barakmen/HotDiscussions/server/load_tests/README.md

 ## How to start the tests?
 1. Open Jmeter.
 2. In Jmeter:

-2.1 Click File->Open->and choose the file from `<this cloned folder>/server/load_tests/HDP Load Tests.jmx`
+    2.1 Click File->Open->and choose the file from `<this cloned folder>/server/load_tests/HDP Load Tests.jmx`.

     2.2 Run the tests by clicking on the green arrow button.

 ## What it test?
 The load tests are simulates the behavior of users and admin, as bellow: